 A deck should fit in with the house and garden around it.
 That means you need at least a few trees and shrubs to give it structure all year and lots of flowers to entice you outside in spring, summer and fall.
-Check out our design tips and planting plan below.
-Even if your deck isn’t exactly like this one, go ahead and adjust them to personalize your own backyard living space.
+Adding plants will also help add privacy to your outdoor space.